HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same thing not to everyone just for you ///// same thing not to you, not everyone the chosen, soo fast to reap ya
+preach words, they don't mean a thing same thing not to you, not everyone ///// same thing not to everyone just for you ///// the chosen, soo fast to reap ya

 painting grey on a masterpiece